mlacs-developers/mlacs/docs/source/installation.rst

 `aTDEP <https://docs.abinit.org/guide/atdep/>`__ is based on the Temperature Dependent Effective Potential (TDEP) developed by O. Hellman et al. in 2011 and implemented in Abinit by J.Bouchet and F. Bottin in 2015.

-It is also recommended to use version 9 for an easier files management in Abinit and to benefit of the newest ``atdep`` developments.
+It is also recommended to use the latest versions of Abinit, at least up to version 9, for an easier files management and to benefit of the newest ``atdep`` developments.
 To compile Abinit, we highly recommend you to follow the instructions provided on the `website <https://docs.abinit.org/installation/>`__.

 Python Packages
 ===============

 MLACS uses very few external packages (and that is a choice), only ASE and its dependencies in its standard version.
-The necessary packages are included in the ``requirement.txt`` file located in the main directory ``/otf_mlacs``.
+The necessary packages are included in the ``requirement.txt`` file located in the main directory ``/mlacs``.
 They can be downloaded in advance with the pip module.

 .. code:: bash

-    $ pip download -r /path_to/otf_mlacs/requirements.txt
+    $ pip download -r /path_to/mlacs/requirements.txt

 Required Packages
 -----------------